 Does this sound familiar to anyone?

 Bring your pet to the vet.
 The first thing you want to do is rule out a medical issue.
-There are so many things that can cause restlessness in a dog at night to include things like chronic pain (joint disease, teeth, cancer, etc.), an upset stomach and more and you’ll need a vet you trust to help you rule these things out.
+There are so many things that can cause restlessness in a dog at night including things like chronic pain (joint disease, teeth, cancer, etc.), an upset stomach, and more and you’ll need a vet you trust to help you rule these things out.

 Be consistent with routines.
 Routines are really important to our dogs in general, but with CCD it is NECESSARY to keep a consistent routine day in and day out to help your senior pet.
 Their ‘time clock’ is often off giving them a sense of timelessness and causing them to wander and pace a bit more.
 Getting them out for their daily walks and exercise, keeping routines at home such as potty and training times consistent is a critical step for them.